mehdadsn/filter-proxy/README.md

 # filter-proxy
-this is a proxy server to prevent accessing certain websites
+this is a http proxy server to prevent accessing certain websites (not working on https)